SWaRL: Safeguard Code Watermarking via Reinforcement Learning: Introduction

-To accomplish this, \sys{} fine-tunes the model using Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmath}, a lightweight and human-preference-free alignment algorithm.
-Given an input prompt, the model samples multiple candidate code outputs, each of which is evaluated using functional unit tests for correctness and a trainable watermark detector for signature detectability.
-To ensure stable optimization across these objectives, \sys{} employs a co-training mechanism in which, after every few optimization steps, the watermark detector—serving as the reward model—is updated jointly with the actor.
+To accomplish this, \sys{} fine-tunes the model using Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmath}, a lightweight and reinforcement learning based alignment algorithm.
+Given an input prompt, the model samples multiple candidate code outputs, each of which is evaluated using functional unit tests for correctness and a trainable verifier for watermark detectability.
+To ensure stable optimization across these objectives, \sys{} employs a co-training scheme in which the watermark detector, which serves as the reward model, is jointly optimized with the actor.
 This coordinated update schedule prevents any single reward component from dominating and enables the model to simultaneously improve code quality and watermark strength without collapsing toward a single objective.
 To keep the process lightweight and maintainable across model versions, \sys{} uses Low-Rank Adaptation (LoRA) \cite{hu2021lora} to inject watermark-specific behavior as a small adapter on top of the base LLM, rather than fine-tuning all model parameters, which ensures computation efficiency.
 As a result, \sys{} produces semantically correct code that carries a verifiable watermark, with modest training overhead.

 In brief, our contributions are summarized as follows: